 - Tuck the various baby accessories inside the ribbon, all around the cake.
 Make sure they fit snugly and tie with more ribbon if necessary to keep them from falling off.

-- Finish the cake with the one-inch ribbon wrapped around each tier to help secure the accessories and provide a finishing touch.
+- Finish the cake with the 1-inch ribbon wrapped around each tier to help secure the accessories and provide a finishing touch.

-- Decorate the cake to match the theme of the baby shower, whether it's teddy bears, unicorns, bubbles, etc. You can make it look like a cake for a baby girl with lots of pink accessories and toys.
-If the parents don't know or haven't shared the baby's gender, decorate using lots of soft pastels which are classic baby colors.
-Consider bolder colors which some parents may like for the nursery.
+- Decorate the cake to match the theme of the baby shower, whether it's teddy bears, unicorns, bubbles, or something else.
+You can make it look like a cake for a baby girl with lots of pink accessories and toys.
+If the parents don't know or haven't shared the baby's gender, decorate using lots of soft pastels, which are classic baby colors.
+Consider bolder colors, which some parents may prefer for their baby's nursery.